 If your surgeon placed bone graft material at the time the dental implant was placed, you might notice some gritty material in your mouth.
 This is nothing to worry about and should subside within a day or two.

-You were probably given one or more prescriptions for medications.
+You were probably given one or more prescriptions for medications as part of your treatment plan.
 Take all as directed on the bottle.
 Call us if you experience severe nausea or diarrhea or cannot swallow your pills.

 Antibiotics: Continue until the bottle is empty.
 Do not quit halfway.